AndyDeng336462/AAE1001-w1-group-member-/README.md

 Breadth-First Search Algorithm:

 Commonly used in network analysis, shortest path problems in unweighted graphs, and graph traversal.
+In data structures, Breadth-First Search Algorithm uses a simple queue to manage nodes, processing them in the order they are discovered and uses a visited set to track explored nodes.

 Dijkstra's Algorithm:

 Frequently applied in routing algorithms, network analysis, and pathfinding in maps or GPS systems.
+In data structures, Dijkstra's Algorithm uses a priority queue to manage nodes, ensuring the node with the smallest known distance is processed first, maintains a distances dictionary to track the shortest known distance to each node and uses a visit set to track explored nodes.

 # Individual Evaluation